-The latest addition to DigiTech's JamMan series, the JamMan Delay offers both looping and delay, but comes at it from a different angle to delay pedals that offer a rudimentary looping ability: both functions here are fully featured.
+The latest addition to DigiTech's JamMan series, the JamMan Delay looping and delay pedal offers - yes - both looping and delay, but comes at it from a different angle to delay pedals that offer a rudimentary looping ability: both functions here are fully featured.

 You get true stereo looping and a fully-programmable stereo delay with loads of control over both effects including synchronising the delays to be exactly in time with loops.

 The looper part features 35 minutes of onboard memory plus 99 internal loop memories.
 Add an SD card to the expansion slot and you'll get an additional 99 loops and over 16 hours of stereo loop storage.
 As well as this, you get a USB computer connection that allows synchronisation with the JamManager librarian software, which organises and saves your loops.